X2Y2-io/x2y2-sdk/README.md

 At present X2Y2 only supports making offers in WETH (`0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2`).

-### Creating Listings
+### Creating Listings (Orders)

-To create a fixed-price listing to sell an item, call the `list` method.
+To create a fixed-price listing to sell an item, also known as an order, call the `list` method.

 ```JavaScript
 await list({